-As a career counselor, I have thought about my English major, my career, and the careers of others quite a bit.
+As a former career counselor and talent manager, I have thought about my English major, my career, and the careers of others quite a bit.
 Today’s English majors have strong critical thinking, research, and writing skills.
 They also possess a thoughtful approach to human interactions.
 These are all important skills in today’s working world.

 If an English major is unsure about the future, he or she should use these skills to research potential careers, to talk with individuals in those careers, and to make smart decisions based on the available information.
 Bring along a willingness to try new things and a determination to always grow.

-Thanks Sean!
-Remember, you can connect with him on LinkedIn.
+Remember, you can connect with Sean Southern on LinkedIn.